Table of Contents

 Most children who develop psoriasis are aged between 8 and 11 years.
 The most recent epidemiological study of pediatric psoriasis has put an annual incidence of 40 per 100,000 in children younger than 18 years.
 Other studies have addressed the epidemiological question of the percentage of psoriatic patients who have a childhood onset of their disease.
-Approximately, 35% of adults who are diagnosed with psoriasis have reported an onset before their twenties, while 8% have reported an onset during early childhood.
+Approximately, 35% of adults who are diagnosed with psoriasis have reported an onset before their twenties, while 8% have reported onset during early childhood.

 The most important risk factor for early-onset psoriasis is a family history of the disease.
 Children who develop psoriasis can present with mainly cutaneous manifestations, but juvenile psoriatic arthritis has also been reported in the pediatric population.
 Children with other systemic inflammatory conditions such as diabetes, asthma or arthritis are more likely to develop psoriasis.
-Psoriasis is slightly more common in girls than boys.
+Psoriasis is slightly more common in girls than in boys.

 Infants who develop seborrheic dermatitis can present with cradle cap, flexural eruption or erythroderma.
 These severe presentations are rarely seen in older children and adults.

 Pathophysiology of Psoriasis and Seborrheic Dermatitis

 Psoriasis is a complex multifactorial chronic inflammatory condition that is triggered by environmental factors, infections, injury to the skin and stressful life events.
 In many cases, no relevant cause is marked.
 Patients usually have an exaggerated immune response, and genetic susceptibility has been suggested.